-Analysis of the over 2,000 incidents in the #NotAnAccident Index in which a child under the age of 18 unintentionally shot themself or others in the period 2015 through 2020 reveals the following:
+An analysis of the over 2,800 incidents that took place between 2015 and 2022 in which a child under the age of 18 unintentionally shot themself or others, included in the #NotAnAccident Index, reveals the following:

-- The 10 states with the highest rates of injury and death as a result of unintentional child shootings had rates more than 12 times higher than the 10 states with the lowest rates.
+- The 10 states with the highest rates of unintentional child shootings had rates that were, on average, over 10 times higher than those of the 10 states with the lowest rates.

-- States with secure storage or child access prevention laws had the lowest rates of injury or death from unintentional child shootings.
-Rates of death or injury from these shootings in states with no secure storage laws were double to triple the rates in states with laws that hold gun owners accountable when children can or do access an unsecured gun, compared to states without such laws.
+- States with secure storage or child-access prevention laws had the lowest rates of unintentional child shootings.
+Rates of unintentional shootings by children were 34 percent lower in states with laws that hold gun owners accountable when children do gain access to an unsecured gun, compared to states without such laws.

 Tracking Unintentional Shootings by Children

-In 2015, Everytown for Gun Safety started tracking unintentional shootings by children, collecting information through media reports about incidents in which a child under 18 years old unintentionally shoots themself or someone else.
+In 2015, Everytown for Gun Safety started tracking unintentional shootings by children, collecting information through media reports about incidents in which a child under 18 unintentionally shot themself or someone else.
 The data referenced in this report can be found in this data tracker.

 Uncovering Solutions Through the Data